vejendla/Prince_housing/README.md

 The next step is to move that section of code to "qualify" page and set that as an action for submit button with few more modifications
 <br>

--- Next set of tasks are listed here ---  Keep udating the status as you complete each one of these tasks.
+** Next set of tasks are listed here.
+Keep updating the status as you complete each one of these tasks.
 <br>
 -- Task#1 -- Move the section of code related to lodash and lookup data json parsing to "qualify" page.
 <br>